GSA/search-gov-website/get-started/site-launch-guide.md

     - /manual/site-launch-guide.html
 ---

+This page includes the basic steps you need to take to start using our service.
+If your website is planning to go or is already going through a redesign process, see our [checklist]({{site.baseurl}}/indexing/redesign.html) for a successful redesign, content management migration, or both.

 At Search.gov we aim to provide a self-service, plug and play search solution.
 This guide will walk you through everything you need to do, and let you know when to reach out to us.
 The basic steps are:

 1. [Add a site](#add-site)